Court-Pencil/Trailblazers/README.md

 ### Footer

-- Footer Text: It includes the phrase “Trailblazers made by court 🍎”, which adds a personal and playful touch—very on-brand for your whimsical style.
+- Footer Text: It includes the phrase “Trailblazers made by court 🍎”.

 - Accessibility & Mobile-Friendliness: The footer layout is clean, readable, and responsive across screen sizes.
 Text contrast is solid, and the spacing adapts well for smaller devices.